TVA-trainings/translations/README.md

 ## Question about forklift

 TEST question: `Forklift truck can be used by anyone and driver does not need a permit` with proper answear set as TRUE.
 We can rephrase the question or (better) change the right option to FALSE.

+*Fixed in polish version*